-The three modes Variable Fighters can transform into are: Fighter, Battroid (humanoid robot) and GERWALK (a combination of Flight and Battroid mode).
+The three modes Variable Fighters can transform into are: Fighter, Battroid and GERWALK (Ground Effective Reinforcement of Winged Armament with Locomotive Knee-joint).
 Each mode has an ability it specializes in with certain weapons that are more effective depending on which mode they are being utilized in.
 Fighter Mode is the form most commonly used for long distance travel, high speed attacks and aerial combat.
 This form gives Variable Fighters an appearance similar to human developed fixed wing combat aircraft.

 Real Flight Controls (RFC) were first introduced by name with the release of Macross Ultimate Frontier (October 1st, 2009) on the PlayStation Portable (PSP).
 By activating Real Flight in the options of the game, flying in Fighter Mode becomes more of a flight simulator experience.
 A full Heads Up Display (HUD), controls that allow for full input of pitch, roll and yaw and the camera either showing HUD only or being positioned behind the Variable Fighter in a third person view.
 Though the franchise's first 3D action game - Macross: Digital Mission VF-X (February 28th, 1997) - also featured flight simulator like controls, Real Flight has become the official name for realistic flight controls in 3D Macross games starting in 2008.
 This remains true as RFC is available in the most recent 3D action game, Macross Delta Scramble (October 20th, 2016) on the PS Vita.

 Unless RFC is switched on, Variable Fighters in Flight Mode operate with what is referred to as Normal flight controls.
 This is a simplified control setting which limits the ability to roll and arguably decreases potential maneuverability to a certain extent.
 However, it also negates the need to properly manage speed and aircraft attitude while in combat on planets or moons with atmosphere and gravity effects.

 Macross Triangle Frontier (February 3rd, 2011) is being used as the title for information on Real Flight type controls in Macross games on the PlayStation Portable.
 The reason for this is because it is the final PSP release for the franchise, but it is the most advanced version of the Ace Frontier series developed by Studio Artdink.
 There are three games within the series, each of which use the same game engine but expand on their content with each consecutive release.